Configure Managed Backup (SQL Server Management Studio)

 View Managed Backup Node is SQL Server Management Studio: To view Managed Backup node in Object Explorer, you must either be a System Admin or have the following permissions specifically granted to your user account:

 EXECUTE on smart_admin.fn_is_master_switch_on.

 SELECT on smart_admin.fn_backup_instance_config.

-To Configure Managed Backup: to configure SQL Server Managed Backup to Windows Azure in SQL Server Management Studio, you must be a System Administrator or have the following permissions:
+To Configure Managed Backup: to configure SQL Server Managed Backup to Microsoft Azure in SQL Server Management Studio, you must be a System Administrator or have the following permissions:

 Membership in db_backupoperator database role, with ALTER ANY CREDENTIAL permissions, and EXECUTE permissions on sp_delete_backuphistory stored procedure.

 SELECT permissions on the smart_admin.fn_get_current_xevent_settings function.

 EXECUTE permissions on the smart_admin.sp_get_backup_diagnostics stored procedure.
 In addition, it requires VIEW SERVER STATE permissions as it internally calls other system objects that require this permission.